Characterization of fractional Chern insulator quasiparticles in twisted homobilayer MoTe$_2$: Quasiparticles in FCIs

 The interactions between quasiparticles and quasiholes have been studied in the context of Landau levels~\cite{PhysRevB.53.9599,PhysRevB.61.2846,PhysRevB.109.L201123,trung2025longrangeentanglementrolerealistic,xu2025dynamicsclustersanyonsfractional}.
 We do similar analysis for the $\nu=2/3$ FQH quasiparticles in our LLL setup in Sec.~\ref{sec:continuum}, using the same system sizes as in Fig.~\ref{qp_energy_K}.
 In that case, we also find repulsive interactions between two quasiparticles.
-A recent work found the crossover from repulsive to attractive interaction between two $\nu=1/3$ Laughlin quasiholes when the range of the electron-electron interaction is decreased~\cite{xu2025dynamicsclustersanyonsfractional}.
-Our results in both the LLL and tMoTe$_2$ are consistent with this observation, since the interaction is only weakly screened in our study.
+Motivated by a recent work which reported the crossover from repulsive to attractive interaction between two $\nu=1/3$ Laughlin quasiholes when the range of the electron-electron interaction is decreased~\cite{xu2025dynamicsclustersanyonsfractional}, we have also examined much smaller $d$ ($d=2 \ {\rm nm}$ for tMoTe$_2$ and $d=\ell_B$ for the LLL), corresponding to stronger screening.
+Indeed, we find negative levels in $V_{\rm 2qp}({\bm Q})$, which is a signature of attractive interaction between quasiparticles [see Fig.~\ref{qp_energy_K}(c) for the data in tMoTe$_2$].
+Therefore, our results in both the LLL and tMoTe$_2$ are consistent with the observation in Ref.~\cite{xu2025dynamicsclustersanyonsfractional}.

 In the following, we include impurity potentials and characterize the localized $\nu_h=2/3$ FCI quasiparticles in tMoTe$_2$.